10 Haunted Places In Rajasthan Guide For 2025

 Jal Mahal

 Jal Mahal, the beautiful water palace in Jaipur, has always been a topic of wonder and admiration.
-The 5-storey palace is built in the middle of the Man Sagar Lake and has its 4-stories submerged in the water.
-This 300-year old beauty, which was once a summer retreat for the Maharaja, now stands abandoned in the lake.
+The 5-storey palace is built in the middle of the Man Sagar Lake and has 4 stories submerged in the water.
+This 300-year-old beauty, once a summer retreat for the Maharaja, now stands abandoned in the lake.
+One of the best places to visit in Rajasthan, Jal Mahal’s 5th floor features an amazing architectural style and still attracts tourists and locals who visit the palace from the edge of the lake.
+However, as per locals, no one could go around the palace afterwards as people heard strange screams and saw movement.
+Now, think whether you thought of it as a Rajasthan haunted place?

-Location: Amer Rd, Jal Mahal, Amer, Jaipur, Rajasthan 302002
+• Location: Amer Rd, Jal Mahal, Amer, Jaipur, Rajasthan 302002

-Opening Hours: 12 pm – 10:30 pm
+• Opening Hours: 12 pm – 10:30 pm

-10. Delhi Jaipur Highway: Spirit Of A Woman
+10. Delhi Jaipur Highway: The Bloody Alley

 Delhi Jaipur Highway

 Highways have always been negatively popular for ghost stories.
-The very commonly accessed Delhi Jaipur Highway is no immune to this.
-It is said that the highway gets haunted at night and people passing through this road have had some similar experiences.
-They say that the spirit of a woman who dies in the car at a particular stretch still appear to the passersby.
+The very commonly accessed Delhi Jaipur Highway is not immune to this.
+It is said that the highway gets haunted at night, and people passing through this road have had similar experiences.
+They say that the spirit of a woman who dies in the car at a particular stretch still appears to the passersby.
+Additionally, many have reported of either spotting her wearing a red sari and bangles or hearing the unusual sound of the tinkling of anklets.

-Location: NH 48, Rajasthan
+• Location: NH 48, Rajasthan

-Opening Hours: Open always
+• Opening Hours: Open always

-Frequently Asked Questions About Haunted Places in Rajasthan
+Frequently Asked Questions About Haunted Places In Rajasthan

 What are the most haunted places in Jaipur?